rdf-elixir/website/content/grax/schemas.md

 # Schemas

 A **_Grax schema_** is just an Elixir struct.
 In a traditional application, backed by a relational data model, you want to work with Elixir structs with the values from the relational database.
 You'll probably do this traditionally in Elixir with Ecto, by defining some `Ecto.Schema`s for the domain entities of your business. `Grax.Schema`s are similar to `Ecto.Schema`s, they both map the data to Elixir structs with some semantics on top of them, like a type system etc.

 But while Ecto maps data from relational databases, Grax maps data from graph databases to Elixir structs.
 Graph databases are based on the graph data model, which has less technical friction between the conceptual model of the humans and the data model for the machine as it is perfectly [demonstrated here](https://youtu.be/cHXbYLNa0qQ?t=290).
 By reducing the barrier between your conceptual models and the data models for your application, you have less to think about technical details and can spend more time on thinking about the actual domain model of the business problems your application has to solve.
-You've might have already got a feel of this, when working with GraphQL, you simply define the nested schemas of a tree.
+You might have already got a feel of this, when working with GraphQL, where you simply define the nested schemas of a tree.

 How does a `Grax.Schema` definition look like?
 As an example, let's assume we have an RDF graph like this, which we want to map to Elixir structs with Elixir values for an Elixir application: